avvo/coding-style/README.md

 Linters make it simple to adhere to the guidelines, so be sure you have them installed!

 ### JSHint
 [JSHint](http://www.jshint.com/) is a JavaScript code style checker based on Doug Crockford's less forgiving [JSLint](http://www.jslint.com/).
-Configured with `.jshint` files.
+Configured with `.jshintrc` files.
 To install:

 1. `brew install node`
 2. `npm install -g jshint`